© Tungphoto | Dreamstime.com

 If you experience chest pain, even if you feel it’s just from exertion or “overdoing it a little,” you should tell your doctor.
 Be ready to describe the feelings as accurately as you can (sharp, achy, pressure, etc.) as well as what seems to bring on those feelings, how long they last and what, if anything, helps them go away.

 The diagnosis may be a very manageable condition.
-But you won’t know until you get it checked out.
+But you won’t know until you get your tightness in chest checked out.

 Originally published in 2016 and updated.